reverieline/DevOpsCourse/01/financial/README.md

 ````

 # volatility.sh
-The script shows volatility values for specific month in years range
+The script shows volatility values for given month in range of years
 ```sh
 ./volatility.sh quotes.json 03 2015 2020
 ```